 Favero surprised us with the BePro in August/Fall 2015 – out of nowhere came a dual-sided power meter pedal to rival the incumbent Garmin Vector 2 and PowerTap P1 pedal-based alternatives.
 Fast forward two years and Favero have sneaked out an improved ASSIOMA power meter based pedal just ahead of the expected announcement of Garmin’s replacement Vector 3.
 We take a detailed look at them in this Favero ASSIOMA Review.

 There are no other realistic pedal-based alternatives to the P1 and Vector 3 and I would imagine that PowerTap will also release an improved version in 2018.

 The bePRO was, and is, pretty good.
 I use a pair regularly and have very few issues.
-I would still recommend the bePRO BUT Favero have taken on board even the smallest of criticisms and have made several incremental improvements to create the ASSIOMA.
+I would still recommend the bePRO BUT Favero has taken on board even the smallest of criticisms and has made several incremental improvements to create the ASSIOMA.
 As we shall see by the end of the review you may well wonder if there is ANY scope to improve it further in the years to come.